leodido/xvalidation/README.md

 The folding available methods are:

 * `kfold` (note that `k` is `10` by default), to perform a k-fold cross-validation
-* `holdout`, to performa a holdout cross-validation
+* `holdout`, to perform a holdout cross-validation
 * `loo`, to perform a leave-one-out cross-validation

 Or you can completely perform a cross-validated simulation.
 In this regard it provides useful hooks to set your functions: